 I go into more detail about lemon law arbitration and why you should NEVER do it in this post.

 4. Unlawful Release Forms

 In the state of California, there is absolutely no requirement for consumers to sign a release form or any other sort of settlement agreement from the manufacturer.
-In the name of duping consumers who are inexperienced with lemon law (and aren’t represented by a specialized lawyer), manufacturers might try to slip in fine print that compromises your outcome of the case.
+In the name of duping consumers who are inexperienced with lemon law (and aren’t represented by a specialized lawyer), manufacturers might try to slip in fine print that compromises the outcome of the case.

 Always remember, if a manufacturer tries to get you to sign any kind of release form for a California lemon law buyback, they are not representing the law.
 Do not fall for it!

 Winning a lemon law case and being entitled to a buy-back is a great feeling of victory.
 However, it’s important to know that this ruling only means you won most of the battle.
-Automakers and their seasoned legal teams have all sorts of tricks up their sleeves to get out of giving you the full justice you deserve – even if your case is a slam dunk.
+Automakers and their seasoned legal teams have all sorts of tricks up their sleeves to get out of giving you the full compensation you deserve – even if your case is a slam dunk.